YusukeWakayamaUTokyo/ECPeffect/README.md

 Before using these codes, you should make sure some experimental conditions.
 First of all, you have to rewrite the code at the variable 'path_peltier' with your path to access the folder saving experimental results.
 If it is hard to find, you can use Crtl + f (Command + f; for Mac users) to identify the location of 'path_peltier'.

-You ,of courese, can change GPIB of the sourcemeters.
+You, of courese, can change GPIB of the sourcemeters.
 And if you use different types of thermistor, please change the parameters (B_constant, R25 and T25).

 ### modules (python) needed both program files
 - concurrent.futures (enabling to run multiple functions parallely) #possibly not default module